OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         See :term:`Socket`.

-      **Expression**
-	A special kind of trait that contains a string expression that references public variables in the framework.

       **SWIG**
         Simplified Wrapper and Interface Generator.
 A software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 Go to